Are you a first time home buyer? I love assisting first time home buyers and can help you discover and understand all your options available.

-A lien is put on your house by the mortgage lender on closing.
+A lien is put on your house by the lender on the closing date.
 Your closing date is the date you take possession of the house.
-There are two main types of mortgages, fixed and variable, and each one comes with advantages and weaknesses.
+There are two main types of liens, a conventional and a collateral lien.

-The choice of which is better for you is a personal decision based on your outlook of the economy and interest rates, as well as your tolerance level with fluctuations in interest rates.
+The choice of which is better for you is a personal decision based on your outlook of the economy and interest rates.
+Also, your tolerance level with fluctuations in interest rates.

 As the Bank of Canada overnight rate goes up and down, the bank’s mortgage prime rate will go up and down and therefore your variable mortgage interest rate will go up and down.
 During these changes one of two things can happen, your payment will increase or decrease or your amortization will increase or decrease, if the bank or you do not change the payment amount.

-Typically a lender will look at your employment, credit history, assets and liabilities, debt to income ratio and other financial details.
+An application is done to review your current financing situation.
+A lender will be looking to the five Cs of credit.
+A lender will look at your employment, credit history, assets and liabilities, debt to income ratio and other financial details.

 There are two ratios that a lender typically looks at.
 They are your gross debt ratio (GDS) and your total debt ratio (TDR).
 Lenders will compare your current debt obligations in relation to the new home purchase obligations.
 For the home purchase these obligations include payments such as heating, property taxes, condo fees if applicable and the mortgage payment.

-Credit history: Banks and lenders typically need to see a credit score of medium to strong strength.
+Banks and lenders typically need to see a credit score of medium to strong strength.
 Having a credit score above 700 is ideal.
 The credit score is out of 900 points in total.

-Pre-approval: It’s a good idea to obtain a pre-approval before you begin your search for a home.
+It’s a good idea to obtain a pre-approval before you begin your search for a home.
 The pre-approval will help uncover any challenges in your finances that you may or may not be aware of, help guide you with what documents will be needed once you have made an offer on a home and provide you with extra confidence that you can make an offer on a home of a certain price.